oliversun123/Online-Shop/README.md

 # Online-Shop
-An online shopping web app
+An online shopping web app using node.js, express and mongoDB.